 As you free your feet from the icy grasp of winter boots and look towards a post-pandemic life, you may feel itchier to travel like never before!
-Here’s a few destination suggestions from traveller and Outpost contributor Carla Bragagnini’s micro-destination recommendations if you’re travel planning now.
+Here’s Part 1 of traveller and Outpost contributor Carla Bragagnini’s micro-destination recommendations if you’re travel planning now.

 Story and Photos by Carla Bragagnini